 Sunday at 10 a.m. – Recovery

 There are many choices for relaxation in Scottsdale, and I found one true to this weekend’s adventure theme.
-Agave, the Arizona Spa at the Westin Kierland offers a Fireball Facial (yes, with Fireball Cinnamon whisky!).
-Seeing as Fireball is the perfect accompaniment to any outdoor adventure, this was a must try.
+Agave, the Arizona Spa at The Westin Kierland offers an Athletic Recovery Massage, which is great for releasing lactic acid from the body and relieving the ache and discomfort of sore muscles.
+Seeing as sticks and stones are bound to be found on outdoor adventure, this was a must try.

 Stretch those legs with an easy hike .
 Beginning at the Quartz Trailhead, just a couple of miles south of the Gateway Trailhead, Quartz trail is a steady climb through a verdant wash to a scenic viewpoint at the Taliesin Overlook (5.2 miles roundtrip).
 This is one of my favorite spots in all of Scottsdale.
 The landscape below hums a muted melody of desert sounds and city murmurs and the sandy hues of buildings blend into the surrounding landscape as if they were always there.

 Sunday at 8 p.m. – Dinner at FnB